-- An awareness session was conducted by a WCAHS trainer on February 1, 2018, in Santa Maria, CA. The one-hour training was on heat illness prevention for an audience of 30 individuals. - An awareness session was conducted by a WCAHS trainer on February 1, 2018, in Santa Maria, CA. The two-hour training was on sexual harassment prevention for an audience of 60 individuals. - An awareness session was conducted by a WCAHS trainer on February 1, 2018, in Santa Maria, CA. The one-hour training was on heat illness prevention for an audience of 30 individuals.
+- An Awareness Session was conducted by a WCAHS trainer on January 15 in Santa Maria, CA. The 1.5-hour training was on heat illness prevention for an audience of 54 participants, in Spanish. - An Awareness Session was conducted by a WCAHS trainer on January 15 in Santa Maria, CA. The 1.5-hour training was on heat illness prevention for an audience of 50 participants, in Spanish.